Learning the skills of leadership: Katherine Ritchie CA

 “People are busy juggling work and personal commitments, and therefore need to prioritise which development opportunities to undertake,” she explained.

 “Access to learning opportunities and unbiased advice can be limited.
-I have a great support network at EY, but some of my friends who work at small organisations have no one who is naturally their go-to sounding board for help when considering development opportunities.”
+I had a great support network at EY, but some of my friends who work at small organisations have no one who is naturally their go-to sounding board for help when considering development opportunities.”

-I heard about the Programme at one of the ICAS Insight events, which coincided with me wanting to dedicate more time to my own career development and my responsibilities increasing at work.
+I heard about the Coaching at one of the ICAS Insight events, which coincided with me wanting to dedicate more time to my own career development and my responsibilities increasing at work.
 Not enough time is spent on exploring different ways of thinking and career opportunities, so it was great to do something for myself.

 After the one-to-one coaching sessions, I now dedicate more time to myself, in order to invest in my own development and learning.

 What are the key lessons that you have taken away?

 Successful CEO leadership requires astuteness about others with regards to emotion and strategic personal drivers, which are competencies that require self-knowledge and self-awareness.
 The coaching helped raise my self-awareness and challenged me to acknowledge my values and think differently.

 I typically learned some theory in some of the sessions, which helped prompt ideas for the discussion.
 Hearing opinions on leadership styles and approaches, building resilience, growth versus fixed mindsets, was really interesting and has prompted me to read more about the subjects.